dojo/docs/dojox/calendar.rst

 ````````````````

 In some advanced use cases, the editing properties are not sufficient, the editing events are used to have a specific behavior.

+To prevent the default behavior, call in your handler of the item editing event e.preventDefault().

 One example is preventing moving an event in the 11:30am - 2:00pm interval.